Tuesday, July 8th – Sunday, July 27th, 2014

 - At the end of the workshop, participants will receive a certificate indicating their successful completion of the GRSF Shakespeare for Young Actors training program.

-To be considered for acceptance into the program, students should complete an online application below, call GRSF office at (507) 474-7900 or email email@example.com.
-Application deadline is June 30, 2013.
+To be considered for acceptance into the program, students should complete an online application below or email firstname.lastname@example.org.
+The deadline for applications is June 15th, 2014.
 Space is limited, so early application is recommended.

 - Classes at the Winona State University’s Performing Arts Center.

-- Program fees include tickets to the two main stage productions, Twelfth Night and King Henry V, and other GRSF events.
+- Program fees include tickets to the three main stage productions, The Merry Wives of Windsor, Hamlet and Rosencrantz and Guildenstern are Dead, as well as other GRSF events.